hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 ### Assessing quality with FastQC

-Now we understand what information is stored in a FASTQ file, let's talk about using that information to assess quality.
+Now that we understand what information is stored in a FASTQ file, let's talk about using that information to assess quality.

 This assessment of read quality is not performed manually; there are tools to help examine the quality metrics.
 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is one of the most common tools for this step of the workflow.
 It provides a modular set of analyses, with clear visualizations, to provide a quick impression of whether the data has any problems of which one should be aware of before proceeding with any further analysis.